pra1981/PratheepaJ.github.io/content/teaching/_index.md

 caption = ""
 +++

-I am interested in teaching the theoretical understanding of statistical methods and [R](https://cran.r-project.org/) (a staistical programming language)
+I am interested in teaching the theoretical understanding of statistical methods and [R](https://cran.r-project.org/) (a statistical programming language.)